Velocidex/velociraptor-docs/content/announcements/2023-velocon/_index.md

 Content management is one of the most under rated Velociraptor capabilities used by mature users.
-This talk will walk through some basics of content management, introduce automation and hopfully leave you with actionable ideas on how to do Velociraptor Content like a boss.
+This talk will walk through some basics of content management, introduce automation and hopefully leave you with actionable ideas on how to do Velociraptor Content like a boss.

 ### Fast DFIR with Velociraptor